Eckhardt-D/hyperbun/README.md

 });
 ```

-> Note, middlewares are currently not 100% great, you can use them for context stuff and firing in sequence.
-But the cannot be async and don't consume the request body.
-Yet.
+> Note, if you consume the request body in your middlewares they will currently be empty in the route handler.

 ## Request Context